TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/backups/backup-apis-and-policies.md

 ## Export And Restore APIs and Policies

 To facilitate backing up APIs and Policies we have provided a [Bash script](https://github.com/TykTechnologies/backup_apis) that can be used to export and restore all Tyk API definitions and Policies from Tyk Dashboard.
 This will be done by the *export* and *upload* commands respectively.
+The script can be used on both Tyk Cloud and Self Managed platforms.

 ### Export APIs and Policies